allcentury/ruby-framework-benchmarks/README.md

 - `ab` is run with a concurrency of `100` and a total request size of `10,000`.

-- Puma` is run in clustered mode with a worker size of 2 and thread size of 16 min and 16 max.
+- `Puma` is run in clustered mode with a worker size of 2 and thread size of 16 min and 16 max.
 The worker size is based on the number of available cores you have so feel free to adjust.
 I left the thread size fixed in order to prevent any Puma optimizations that I might not be aware of.
 We use `preload` in order to take advantage of Copy on Write.

-- The app must respond with a simply JSON payload of `{ "test": 123 }` when a GET request is made to the root path (ie http://127.0.0.1/)
+- The app must respond with a simple JSON payload of `{ "test": 123 }` when a GET request is made to the root path (ie http://127.0.0.1/)

 ## WARNING

 The benchmark script is providing very strange results, I'm still trying to understand why.

-To test this today, I suggest:
+## Usage

+Based on the benchmark script having wonky results, I suggest running this yourself as follows:

 ```
 cd cuba